nirbhayph/Geographic-Information-Sciences-and-Technologies-II-RIT/README.md

 # Geographic-Information-Sciences-and-Technologies-II-RIT

-Contains Weekly Activites for the (ISTE 742) Geographic Information Sciences and Technologies Course @ RIT
+This repositiory contains weekly activites performed for the Geographic Information Sciences and Technologies (ISTE 742) course @ Rochester Institute of Technology, New York.
+The professor for this course was Dr. Brian Tomaszewski